 11.1.3 where it is necessary for our legitimate interests (or those of a third party), and your interests or your fundamental rights and freedoms do not override our (or their) interests “Legitimate Interest”.
 You have the right to challenge our legitimate interests and request that we stop this processing on this basis.
 See details of your rights in section 17 “Your rights in connection with your personal information”

-• Our legitimate interests include: performing or exercising our obligations or rights under the direct relationship that exists between us; pursuing our client business; performing effective internal administration and ensuring the smooth running of the business;, ensuring the security and effective operation of our systems and network; protecting our confidential information; and conducting due diligence on clients.
+• Our legitimate interests include: performing or exercising our obligations or rights under the direct relationship that exists between us; pursuing our client business; performing effective internal administration and ensuring the smooth running of the business;, ensuring the security and effective operation of our systems and network; protecting our confidential information; and conducting due diligence on clients; registration of a will or codicil we have prepared for you with the national will registry Certainty or other specified will register..
 We believe that you have a reasonable expectation, as our client, that we will process your personal information for this.